 Patients with bronchial asthma, a history of bronchial asthma, severe chronic obstructive pulmonary disease, sinus bradycardia, second or third degree atrioventricular block, or cardiac failure should be advised not to take this product [see CONTRAINDICATIONS].

 Patients should be instructed that ocular solutions, if handled improperly or if the tip of the dispensing container contacts the eye or surrounding structures, can become contaminated by common bacteria known to cause ocular infections.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions [see WARNINGS AND PRECAUTIONS].
+Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions or by inadvertent contact with the dropper tip [see WARNINGS AND PRECAUTIONS].
 Always replace the cap after using.
 If solution changes color or becomes cloudy, do not use.
 Do not use the product after the expiration date marked on the bottle.

 Patients also should be advised that if they have ocular surgery or develop an intercurrent ocular condition (e.g., trauma or infection), they should immediately seek their physician's advice concerning the continued use of the present multidose container.